Royal Rumble (1991): Aftermath

 Following his WWF World Heavyweight Championship loss, Warrior focused on revenge against Savage, with their first encounter being a steel cage match on January 21 at Madison Square Garden in New York City, which Savage won (with help from Sensational Sherri); Warrior was enraged and – despite being restrained by several referees, and other wrestlers – attacked Sherri after the match by slamming her in the ring.
 Meanwhile, Warrior was unsuccessful in regaining the title, losing a series of steel cage matches to Slaughter, usually due to interference from Sensational Sherri.
 Warrior and Savage eventually agreed to a "career vs. career match" at WrestleMania VII, which Warrior won.
 (Slaughter, meanwhile, also defended his belt against "Hacksaw" Jim Duggan, with Duggan winning a majority of these matches by countout or disqualification.)

 Hogan, meanwhile, was named the number-one contender for Slaughter's WWF World Heavyweight Championship.
 During a promo that took place right after the Slaughter-Warrior match, Gene Okerlund "received word" that Slaughter was defacing the American flag; to which Hogan vowed that Slaughter's reign as World Heavyweight Champion would be short-lived.
 At WrestleMania VII, Hogan defeated Slaughter to become WWF World Heavyweight Champion for the third time.
 (Before WrestleMania VII, Hogan defeated Earthquake in a series of "stretcher matches" to finish their feud.)
 Though Hogan received a title shot against Sgt.
 Slaughter in WrestleMania, it would not be until 1993 that the Royal Rumble match winner automatically received a WWF World Title shot at the following WrestleMania.

 The Barbarian would begin teaming with Haku for tag team matches but were both mired in the midcard.
 Barbarian would leave WWF in mid-1992 and return to WCW.

 Dusty and Dustin Rhodes left the WWF after their match, both returning to WCW, Dusty retired from active wrestling and became a booker and commentator, and Dustin returned to wrestling as "The Natural" and began feuding with Larry Zbyszko and later Terry Taylor.
 Four years later, Dustin would return to the WWF as the androgynous wrestler "Goldust".

+Home media and streaming

+The event was released on VHS by Coliseum Video in the United States and by Silver Vision in the United Kingdom.
+The video included wrestler interviews ahead of the Royal Rumble that weren't originally broadcast.
+In the UK, customers who purchased the tape directly from Silver Vision were given a free pair of Bret Hart sunglasses.

+It was re-released on DVD in the United Kingdom in September 2004 as part of Silver Vision's Tagged Classics range, and was paired with Royal Rumble 1992.
+This DVD set was not released in the USA.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+In January 2026, WWE uploaded the event to stream freely on their WWE Vault YouTube channel.